mayuelala/Awesome-Controllable-Video-Generation/README.md

 # Awesome-Controllable-Video-Generation
 🚀🚀🚀A curated list of papers on controllable video generation.
+Please join us for more comprehensive summary.
+If you have any additions to the list, please raise them in the issue section. 欢迎补充👏

 # 🤗 Introduction